A parent's guide to buying an Amazon Fire Kids tablet

+With more than six choices for Amazon Fire Kids tablets, it can be tough sorting it all out.

-If you search for the best Android tablet for kids, you will inevitably find an option from Amazon at the top of many lists.
+If you search for tablet for the child in your life, you will inevitably find an option from Amazon at the top of many lists.
 This is because Amazon has worked extremely hard to offer good quality hardware and software and do so at an affordable price.
 With up to six different tablet options for kids, it can be difficult to sort through which is the best Amazon Fire kids tablets to buy for your child.

 Amazon Fire Kids tablet: What is it?